deepakkum21/Docker/README.md

    - path is unknown
    - `docker run -d -p 3000:80 --rm --name containerName -v /app/node_modules imageId_or_name`
    - **it is also helpful in avoiding the files which we donot want to be overriden**.
+   - cannot be shared across containers

 2. `Named volume`(managed by docker):-

    - **it can be created at the time of running the container.
 It is not meant to be accessed by normal user.
 The data survives the container shutdown.
 It is not attached to a particular conatiner**
    - `docker run -d -p 3000:80 --rm --name containerName -v volumeName:pathOfFolderToBeStored imageId_or_name`
    - path is unknown
+   - can be shared across containers

 3. `Bind Mount`(managed by user):-
    - We define the path of the folder on our host machine.